LLNL/zfp/docs/source/faq.rst

 .. _q-thread-safety:

-Q24: *Are |zfp|'s compressed arrays and other data structures thread-safe?*
+Q24: *Are zfp's compressed arrays and other data structures thread-safe?*

 No, but thread-safe arrays are under development.
-Similarly, data structures like :c:type:`zfp_stream` are not thread-safe.
-The current OpenMP parallel compressor assigns one :c:type:`zfp_stream` per thread, each of which uses its own :c:type:`bitstream` (see :ref:`bs-api`).
-Depending on the :ref:`compression mode <exec-mode>`, |zfp| may have to concatenate each such substream following parallel compression.
+Similarly, data structures like :c:type:`zfp_stream` are not thread-safe.  |zfp|'s parallel compressor assigns one :c:type:`zfp_stream` per thread, each of which uses its own private :c:type:`bitstream`.
+Users who wish to make parallel calls to
+|zfp|'s :ref:`low-level functions <ll-api>` are advised to consult the
+source files :file:`ompcompress.c` and :file:`parallel.c`.

 -------------------------------------------------------------------------------